plaid/plaid-postman/README.md

 * **Liabilities**
   * **Retrieve Liabilities** - Retrieves information pertaining to an Item's liabilities.

+* **Investments**
+  * **Retrieve Investments Holdings** - Retrieves information pertaining to an Item's Holdings for the Investments product.
+  * **Retrieve Investments Transactions** - Retrieves information pertaining to an Item's Transactions for the Investments product.

 * **Assets**
   * **Create Asset Report** - Creates an Asset Report.